-If there’s anything that COVID-19 continues to teach us, it’s that what was, no longer is.
+If there’s anything that the global pandemic continues to teach us, it’s that what was, no longer is.
 Some of us feel exhausted as we struggle to balance our home life with work life, and we look ahead with bleary eyes for some brief glimmer of life as we knew it.
 It’s time to let that idea go.
-The opportunity is now, and for those who are thriving it’s time to up the ante.
+The opportunity is now, and for those who are thriving, it’s time to up the ante.

 Coaches once observed a very normal cycle when it came to people’s energy and career focus, and the years generally looked like this:

 - We run hard into June, which is the end of the financial year for many organisations.

 - By August we’re in full swing as the new financial year and strategies are embraced.